 - Interpersonal.
 Because community association managers interact with people every day, they must have excellent interpersonal skills.

 - Listening.
 Managers must listen to and understand residents to meet their needs.

 - Organizational.
 Managers must be able to plan, coordinate, and direct multiple contractors at the same time, often for multiple properties.

 - Problem-solving.
 Community association managers must be able to mediate disputes or legal issues between residents, homeowners, and board members.

-The post Condominium assessments and bankruptcy: What can associations collect? appeared first on Ungated: Community Associations Institute Blog.
+The post Now hiring: Employment growth projected for community managers appeared first on Ungated: Community Associations Institute Blog.